televisionhead/easy-linked-list/README.md

 * For new C programmers on Windows: install a GNU toolchain devkit like MinGW-w64 or Cygwin, download/clone this repo and navigate to its directory in the devkit environment/shell, run the compile command (or ./compile.sh), then do ./main to run the code in main.c, which you can modify from here to do whatever you want

 ### Types
-* Valid types are UNSPECIFIED, INTEGER, STRING, CHARACTER, DECIMAL_F, DECIMAL_D, STRUCTURE
+* Valid types are NONE, INT, STRING, CHAR, FLOAT, DOUBLE, and STRUCT
-* Items with UNSPECIFIED type cannot be printed or removed
+* Items with NONE type cannot be printed or removed
-* Items with STRUCTURE type can only be printed and removed if you pass a printer and comparator function to add_struct()
+* Items with STRUCT type can only be printed and removed if you pass a printer and comparator function to add_struct()
-* If you add a STRUCTURE type with add(), the printer and comparator will automatically be NULL
+* If you add a STRUCT type with add(), the printer and comparator will automatically be NULL
-* Instead, use add_struct() for adding structs if you need a printer and/or comparator (you don't have to pass STRUCTURE, too)
+* Instead, use add_struct() for adding structs if you need a printer and/or comparator (you don't have to pass STRUCT, too)
-* You can only sort() a list if all its elements have the same type, none are UNSPECIFIED, and STRUCTURE types have comparators
+* You can only sort() a list if all its elements have the same type, none are NONE, and STRUCT types have comparators
 * If you pass the wrong type to a function, you might get unexpected behavior (the operation you tried probably returned -1)

 ### Printing and comparing structs